-- Selling, purchasing, manufacturing, delivering, bringing heroin into the state of Florida, or possessing more than 4 grams, but less than 30 grams of heroin or 4 grams or more of any mixture containing heroin is a first-degree felony known as trafficking in illegal drugs - Naloxone: Naloxone is a prescription medication that reverses opioid-related overdoses and can save lives.
+- Selling, purchasing, manufacturing, delivering, bringing heroin into the state of Florida, or possessing more than 4 grams, but less than 30 grams of heroin or 4 grams or more of any mixture containing heroin is a 1st degree felony known as trafficking in illegal drugs. - Naloxone: Naloxone is a prescription medication that reverses opioid-related overdoses and can save lives.
 Naloxone is safe, acts quickly, has no potential for abuse and may be administered through a nasal spray or auto-injector to an unresponsive person.
 When administered to individuals under the influence of opioids (like Heroin), naloxone may produce symptoms of opioid withdrawal, and while rapid opioid withdrawal may be unpleasant, it is not life-threatening.
-Naloxone has no effect on non-opioid overdoses, such as those involving cocaine, benzodiazepines, and alcohol. - Florida's Emergency Treatment and Recovery Act, was signed into law by Governor Scott on June 10, 2015 allows authorized health care practitioners to prescribe and dispense, and pharmacists to dispense, naloxone to individuals at risk of witnessing or experiencing an opioid overdose.
-The law offers civil and criminal liability protections for prescribing, dispensing, possessing, storing, and administering naloxone. - In 2016, the legislature adopted language to amend Florida's naloxone law.
+Naloxone has no effect on non-opioid overdoses, such as those involving cocaine, benzodiazepines, and alcohol.
+When Naloxone is administered to an individual experiencing an overdose, they should still seek medical attention immediately.
+It may be necessary to call 9-1-1 or emergency medical services.
+Depending on the amount of opioids taken, the individual could return to a state of overdose even some time after being revived. - Florida's Emergency Treatment and Recovery Act, signed into law by Governor Rick Scott on June 10, 2015, allows authorized health care practitioners to prescribe and dispense, and pharmacists to dispense, naloxone to individuals at risk of witnessing or experiencing an opioid overdose.
+The law offers civil and criminal liability protections for prescribing, dispensing, possessing, storing, and administering naloxone.

+In 2016, the legislature adopted language to amend Florida's naloxone law.
 The amendment permits pharmacists to dispense naloxone under a non-patient specific standing order from authorized prescribers.
 This means that participating pharmacies with naloxone standing orders will be able to dispense naloxone to individuals who come into the pharmacy without an individual prescription in their name.
 The law went into effect in Florida on July 1, 2016.